-A lot of people think that you have to make the song in Garageband on your iPhone in order to make it work, however, you can actually use Garageband to create the track on your computer like normal, export it to your iTunes, sync your iTunes library with your phone, and then drop your file from iTunes directly into Garageband and then turn it into a thirty-second ring-tone from there.
+A lot of people think that you have to make the song in Garageband iOS in order to make it work, however, you can actually use Garageband to create the track on your computer like normal, export it to your iTunes, sync your iTunes library with your phone, and then drop your file from iTunes directly into Garageband and then turn it into a thirty-second ring-tone from there.
 I’ll explain it again.

 In the section beneath the very first step-by-step process, I’ll also run through how you can post ring-tones to your phone without using iTunes.
 I’ve included pictures for nearly every step, simply because a lot of these buttons and so on need illustration to show what I’m really talking about.
 Additionally, I’ll present to you a short video as well.
 Without further ado…

 by the way, I have a list of all the best products for music production on my recommended products page, including deals, coupon codes, and bundles, that way you don’t miss out (including 50% off Melda Productions MCompleteBundle which is on sale NOW).